LizAinslie/RailRunner166.github.io/_posts/2018-9-23-elixir-the-best-dev-lang.md

 # Output: The average of 3 and 7 is 5.0
 ```

-I plan on adding a more advanced `average` function to the `HiHash.Math` module soon.
+I plan on adding a more advanced `average` function to the `HiDash.Math` module soon.

 Ruby supports bare words after a function `method_missing` is defined, but Elixir supports them by default.
 I don't use them, because that's insane, but it's a cool feature to have ~~and to play around with~~.